 h.
 Executive Vice President and Provost.

 The Executive Vice President and Provost shall review all applications for tenure and recommend either "for" or "against" granting tenure to each applicant.
 The Executive Vice President and Provost shall forward the applications to the President by the second Friday in April.
-The Provost shall notify the applicant of the recommendation if requested by the applicant.
+The Provost shall notify the applicant of the recommendation and shall provide the applicant with narratives pursuant to the guidelines outlined above.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 i.
 President.

 The President shall review all applications for tenure and determine who shall be recommended for tenure to the Board of Regents at their May meeting.
 The President shall notify all applicants, department chairpersons, and college deans, the chairperson of the Promotion and Tenure Review Councils, and the Executive Vice President and Provost of these recommendations.
 Following action by the Board of Regents, the President shall give written notice to each applicant of the action taken by the Board.
+The committee will provide a narrative explaining the applicant’s strengths and weaknesses in the areas of teaching, scholarship, and service to the university.
+If the applicant is denied tenure and promotion to Associate Professor, the committee will include in the narrative a justification for their denial.
+Narratives must be forwarded and compiled at each level of the tenure and promotion procedure.

 Special Considerations